seaweedfs/seaweedfs/weed/mq/README.md

 For a segment, if any one of the selected brokers is down, the remaining brokers should try to write received messages to the filer, and close the segment to the clients.

 Then the clients should start a new segment.
-The masters should other healthy brokers to handle the new segment.
+The masters should assign other healthy brokers to handle the new segment.

 So any brokers can go down without losing data.